 As I prepared to move to New York I thought long and hard about what it was going to take to make a new life in a new place…with no money.
 I knew I'd that in order to stay in the city, I'd have to get a job right away.
 Taking inventory of my skill sets I knew I could do one of two things – be an actor, or being an administrative assistant like I was all throughout school.
 (Thanks Dad for making me slave away at your optometry practice every summer!)

-I Polished Up My Resume for The Type of Job I Had in Mind
+Tip #4 – Create a Resume for The Type of Job You Have in Mind

 I wrote a new resume I thought would be perfect for the type of admin roles I was looking for.
 It was tough putting my “Actor self” on the back burner, but that was what needed to be done.